 • providing registrants with information to support their professional development and practice.

 For the most part, the CLPNM uses personal information for internal purposes.
 Employees and board or committee members may be granted access to personal information if it is required to carry out their duties.

 In some circumstances, disclosure of personal information to third parties may be required.
 For example, each registrant’s name and registration status is deemed public information under the LPN Act and its Regulations, and as such, is accessible on the CLPNM’s website (www.clpnm.ca).

 The CLPNM takes measures to prevent unauthorized access, loss, misuse, disclosure, or modification of personal information.
 Physical, technical and administrative safeguards, such as passwords, policies and confidentiality agreements, are in place to protect privacy.
 Like most organizations, email is the CLPNM’s primary means of communication with its registrants, applicants and stakeholders.
-While the CLPNM has measures in place to protect against accidental disclosure, the nature of our business is such that errors may occur from time to time.

 The CLPNM may, from time to time, collect web usage information for the purpose of statistical analysis.
 Only aggregated data that does not identify you as an individual will be used for this purpose.
 The CLPNM will not seek to match IP addresses to identifiable individuals unless necessary for an investigation into suspected illegal behaviour.